Racial and Ethnic Equity Commission

 The commission's mission is to realize greater racial and ethnic equity and dismantle racism in Kenosha County through research, education, and ongoing review of current policies and procedures so as to implement transformative ideas born of research, collaboration, and community engagement.

-Resolution 1 calls for the commission to, at a minimum, reflect the diverse racial and ethnic makeup of Kenosha County as determined by the most recent census information with at all times five of the seven non-County Board commissioners representing racial and ethnic minorities in Kenosha County.
+The makeup of the Commission should, at a minimum, reflect the diverse racial and ethnic makeup of Kenosha County, as determined by the most recent census information with at all times, five (5) of the seven (7) non-County Board commissioners representing racial and ethnic minorities in Kenosha County.

 Members shall receive no compensation and shall serve staggered three (3) year terms.
 Terms shall begin on January 1, with exception of the two (2) County Board commissioners.
 Their terms shall begin June 1.
 There shall be no limit to the number of terms a commissioner may serve.
 However, no more than two (2) terms may be served consecutively.
 The Kenosha County Racial and Ethnic Equity Commission shall report to, and be overseen by, the Kenosha County Board Executive Committee.